iTorongo/ngx-month-picker/README.md

-# ngx-month-picker
+# ng-month-picker

-`ngx-month-picker` is a simple month picker for angular application.
+`ng-month-picker` is a simple month picker for angular application.

 ## Features
 * Simple layout